umkithya/umkithya/readme.md

 </h1>
 <h3 align="center">A Flutter Developer.</h3>

-<p align="center">I'm a full stack software engineer, and also an audio engineer.
-I enjoy making web applications and music as they both require a lot of creativity, and there's no limits to what you can do.
+<p align="center">I'm a Full Stack Software Engineer, and Senior Flutter Developer.
+I enjoy making web applications and mobile applications as they both require a lot of creativity, and there's no limits to what you can do.
 I yearn to always learn more to become a better programmer and version of myself.</p>

 ---